Cooked and Ready to serve

 Remove the skin

-As mentioned, remove the skin on the squash you plan to cook at a later time.
-Place the peeled pieces in a bag or container to place in the refrigerator for up to five days.
-Some people like to make slices of these even smaller so they are cubes in size, particularly if they plan to use them in soups or stews, or even as a pizza topping.
+As mentioned, remove the skin on the squash you plan to cook later.
+Place the peeled pieces in a bag or container and refrigerate for up to five days.
+Some people like making these slices even smaller, so they’re small cubes, particularly if they plan to use them in soups, stews, or even as a pizza topping.

 Store the cut squash in bags